top of page

 Touchstone News

-Language Matters: 5 Reasons to Say "Birthing People" instead of "Mother"
+Language Matters: 5 Reasons to Say "Birthing People" instead of "Mothers"

 The language we use matters.
 You may have noticed that The Touchstone Institute often uses the term "birthing people" or "mothers and all birthing people."
 This is a deliberate reflection of our values and commitment to inclusive perinatal health for all.